-3.2 Station Support Requirements
+3.2 Station Requirements by Mission Phase

 Proposers should clearly state their DSN support requirements, preferably in a tabular format.
-For all mission phases (e.g., launch, cruises, TCMs, flybys, orbit insertion, orbit operations, data return, etc.) proposals should show the mission's phase, the year in which the support is desired, station required, pass length in hours, number of passes each week, and the number of weeks that this support is required.
+For all mission phases (e.g., launch and early orbit operations, cruises, maneuvers, flybys, orbit insertion, orbit operations, data return, etc.) proposals should show the mission's phase, the year in which the services are desired, station required, pass length in hours, number of passes each week, and the number of weeks that this services are required.
 A sample table containing a few entries for a fictitious planetary mission appears in Table 3-3.
-Proposers are requested to include a completed form showing all major mission phases and the support required in their proposals.
+Proposers are requested to include a completed form showing all major mission phases and the services required in their proposals.